 Evans recorded that the Indians subsisted "entirely upon the grass seeds and nuts gathered in the valley from the [Owens] lake up," along with other foods (Davis et al., 1897a:146).
-Wasson, in a letter back to Governor Nye of Nevada wrote that the Indians "had dug ditches and irrigated nearly all the arable land in that section of the country, and live by its products" (Chalfant 1933:166), further evidence of early ditch irrigation.
+Wasson, in a letter back to Governor Nye of Nevada wrote that the Indians "had dug ditches and irrigated nearly all the arable land in that section of the country, and live by its products" (Chalfant, 1933:166), evidence of early ditch irrigation.

 As newspapers of the time attest, American settlers began to retaliate and prevail while the US Army began a systematic destruction of Owens Valley Paiute foodstuffs and lifeways.
 In July 1863 Fort Tejon was reestablished.
 By trickery, the Owens Valley Paiute were invited to a big feast, but instead were corralled at Independence and 1100 Natives, by forced march, were taken to San Sebastian Reservation, near Fort Tejon, in July 1863.
 Nine hundred and eight Indians arrived there at San Sebastian, with nearly 200 having escaped or died enroute.
+To this day, the Native people remember their ancestors and commemorate the Forced March as a significant part of their Tribal history.